Review through a peer lens

 - Accommodates the full spectrum of University teaching and learning contexts by drawing upon the insight of colleagues.
 Peer enhancement is readily adapted to diverse teaching and learning environments, such as clinical, field-based and online teaching.

-- Recognizes the influence of disciplines on teaching and learning practices through the exchange of ideas, framed by recognized principles of good teaching practice.
+- Recognises the influence of disciplines on teaching and learning practices through the exchange of ideas, framed by recognised principles of good teaching practice.

 - Strengthens the learning and teaching culture of an institution by contributing to academic collegiality.

 - Benefits for both the teacher (reviewee) and the person(s) undertaking the peer enhancement of teaching (reviewer).
 Engaging in critical reflection on a colleague's teaching, often yields insights into an individual's own practice and enhances the opportunity for critical self-reflective practice (Harris, Farrell, Bell, et al 2008).

 It is often useful to have a professional peer to act as a mentor or coach to provide non-judgmental support and guidance in interpreting the various forms of feedback available and to develop strategies for improving your practice.
 Having a mentor or coach for whom you have professional respect, enables you to openly discuss your reflective thoughts and proposed processes for moving forward.